 If a gate accepts only two values in its sample, for instance, you can chain together multiple calls automatically using the

 > (add 3 (add 4 5))12> :(add 3 4 5)12> (mul 3 (mul 4 5))60> :(mul 3 4 5)60

 This is called changing the arity of the gate.
 (Does this work on

 Currying describes taking a function of multiple arguments and reducing it to a set of functions that each take only one argument.
 Binding, an allied process, is used to set the value of some of those arguments permanently.

 Consider calculating a x² + b x + c, a situation we earlier resolved using a door.
 We can resolve the situation differently using currying:

 > =full |=([x=@ud a=@ud b=@ud c=@ud] (add (add (mul (mul x x) a) (mul x b)) c))> (full 5 4 3 2)117> =one (curr full [4 3 2])> (one 5)117

 ++cork a gate, or arrange it such that it applies to the result of the next gate.
 This pairs well with

 ;: miccol.
 (There is also

 ++corl, which composes backwards rather than forwards.)
-This example converts a value to
+This example decrements a value then converts it to